-- Incorrect standard or long names. - Incorrect units, if they can be converted to the correct ones. - Direction of coordinates. - Automatic clipping of longitude to 0 360 interval.
+- Incorrect standard or long names. - Incorrect units, if they can be converted to the correct ones. - · Direction of coordinates. - Automatic clipping of longitude to 0 360 interval. - Minute differences between the required and actual vertical coordinate values

 8.3.2 Dataset specific fixes